fredagbona/devtoolbox/MacOs/Programming/VsCode/Readme.md

 ## Note

-- An active internet connection is required for the installation process.
+- This script requires an active internet connection for downloading Visual Studio Code.
 - This script does not require superuser privileges, as it installs VS Code to the user's Applications directory.
 - Ensure that you have sufficient permissions to write to the /Applications directory.
 - The script is designed for macOS systems and may not be compatible with other operating systems.

+## Additional Notes
+- No superuser privileges are needed to run this script.

 ## Disclaimer